Barranquero Piquigrueso

 Breeding: During the breeding season, Broad-billed Motmots engage in courtship displays, which may involve vocalizations, tail wagging, and other behaviors to attract mates.
 They typically build their nests in earthen tunnels or burrows on steep slopes or banks.
 The female usually lays a small clutch of eggs, and both parents take part in incubating the eggs and caring for the young.

-Conservation Status: The conservation status of the Broad-billed Motmot in Colombia is of concern due to habitat loss and fragmentation caused by deforestation, agriculture, and development.
+Conservation Status: The conservation status of the Broad-billed Motmot is of Concern.

 Distribution